-A DBMaker process is a process that handles storage and retrieval of data according to user commands and other database functions.
+A DBMaker process handles storage and retrieval of data according to user commands and other database functions.
 A DBMaker process consists of several layers as shown in Figure 3-1.

-In this figure, we can see that the user applications communicate with DBMaker through an Application Program Interface (API).
-The API will pass user commands (SQL commands) or function calls to the SQL Engine, which is responsible for analyzing the SQL commands and translating them into sequences of function calls that are acceptable to the Database Engine.
-The SQL Engine passes these calls to the Database Engine, which executes these function calls to store data in tables or retrieve data from tables.
+Figure 3-1 illustrates the user applications communicating with DBMaker through an Application Programming Interface (API).
+The API passes user commands (i.e., SQL commands) or function calls to the SQL Engine.
+The SQL Engine is responsible for analyzing and translating the SQL commands into sequences of function calls that are acceptable to the Database Engine.
+Next, the SQL Engine passes these calls to the Database Engine, which executes these function calls to store data in tables or retrieve data from tables.